 The red line is just ridiculously non-informative, except if you want to know which way the stock market was heading.
-It almost always goes down when stocks go up and vice versa, as we see very clearly, but certainly not exclusively, over the last nine year bull market.
-This is because it is just frakkin silly to compare a significantly hedged investment to a 100% net long one.
-Nevertheless, the red line above, often examined only over the last nine years, is the line that launched 1000 silly inflammatory articles.
+It almost always goes down when stocks go up and vice versa, as we see very clearly, but certainly not exclusively, over the last nine-year bull market.
+12 his is because it is just frakkin silly to compare a significantly hedged investment to a 100% net long one.
+13 evertheless, the red line above, often examined only over the last nine years, is the line that launched 1000 silly inflammatory articles.

 The green line, hedge funds versus 60/40, is less biased, but still tends to rise when equity markets fall and vice versa (it's less biased as 60% is closer to, but still a bit above, the actual equity market beta of hedge funds.
-14 Now, finally, the blue line is where it gets interesting.
+14 low, finally, the blue line is where it gets interesting.
 It's the proper comparison (though, as we'll see soon, you can richen the model beyond just comparing to the market).
 And it's not just of theoretical interest.
-If you have a reasonable ex ante idea that the beta is around 0.5, you would likely fund any investment in hedge funds only half
+If you have a reasonable ex ante idea that the beta is around 0.5, you would likely fund any investment in hedge funds only half out of equities (otherwise you're also making a conscious permanent asset allocation or a market timing decision, both of which should be judged separately from judging hedge fund performance).
+15 How well this investment does versus this beta is the direct measurement of how this decision mattered.
+Looked at properly, the story is more complicated and less dramatic.
+Over the full 20+ year sample, hedge funds have handily outperformed their exposure to the market (that is, the blue line ends substantially positive).
+Thus, over the full period, hedge funds, at least according to these indices, 16 lelped anyone who allocated to them and who also had a clue that they were about 40-50% net long stocks.